Living The Good Life!

 In the course of trapping and feeding feral cats, we often find cats who aren’t feral at all.

 These felines have been dumped, or maybe their caretakers just decided to move and left their cat behind.
 Some were adopted out by us.
-Others were adopted through rescues or shelters.
+Most were adopted through rescues or shelters.
 See our partners in adoption below.

 Joe showed up in Brenda's shed.
 It was obvious he was very shy, not feral.
 It was love at first sight for Brenda.
 Maybe for Joe too, that is, after he had an eye removed.
 Joe's the best!